ChinthakaSenanayaka/persistent-dom/README.md

 pre-requisites:
 	1. LAMP server
 	2. Run schema.sql on database.
-	3. Change database username, password, etc on ItemRepository.php
+	3. Change database username, password, etc on save.php

 post-requisites:
 	2. hit mouse to left edge of the browser.